LCHansson/sweSCB/README.md

-rSCB v0.3 beta
+sweSCB v0.3
 =======

 ## Introduction
-rSCB is an R package to interface with the API of Statistics Sweden, a.k.a.
+sweSCB is an R package to interface with the API of Statistics Sweden, a.k.a.
 SCB.
 The package is a part of the international R open government data and computation project [rOpenGov](http://ropengov.github.io/).

 The package offers methods to fetch information about the data hierarchy stored behind the API; extract metadata; fetch actual data; and clean up the results.